CivML-PolyMtl/cutagi-doc/api/metrics.md

 # metric.py

-Measure the accuracy of the prediction.
+Metrics used to measure the accuracy of the predictions.

 <a href="https://github.com/miquelflorensa/cuTAGI/blob/main/pytagi/metric.py" class="github-link">
   <div class="github-icon-container">